tinygo-org/tinygo-site/content/docs/reference/usage/important-options.md

   - `-target=cortex-m-qemu`
     Run on a Stellaris LM3S as emulated by QEMU.
 This is mostly useful for testing.

+  - `-target=uefi-amd64`
+    Compile programs into [UEFI applications](../../../guides/uefi/) that the firmware starts before an operating system.

 - `-port`
 Specify the serial port used for flashing.
 This is used for the Arduino Uno, which is flashed over a serial port.
 It defaults to ``/dev/ttyACM0`` as that is the default port on Linux.